spember/gr8conf-2012-workshop/Instructions.md

 The twitterMonitor client, once complete, will display information about keywords and tweets.
 The UI will contain three major visual components: a 'control' area (allows a user to input new keywords and start/stop the Client to server communication), the keyword area (displays each keyword with number of occurences and a bar graph expressing relative counts), and the tweet queue (displays tweets containing the keywords).

+### File Locations

+Nearly every file we add or edit today will be within web-app/js/src/.
+Please note that if the reader changes any file names or adds new files, the file must be added to the ApplicationResources.groovy in grails-app/conf so that the Resources plugin will bundle it for you.

 Instructions
 =====